cBeaird/SemEval_Character-Identification-on-Multiparty-Dialogues/README.md

 ## Introduction
 Character identification is the task of linking mentions within a dialog to the characters that they reference.
-Mentions are in the form of words referencing a person (eg. _he_, _Dad_, _Joey_) which then must be linked to an "entity" or character within the dialog.What can make this task challenging is that the entity which a mention references may not be a direct participant of the dialog, meaning that information regarding references must be stored and cataloged across multiple dialogs.
+Mentions are in the form of words referencing a person (eg. _he_, _Dad_, _Joey_) which then must be linked to an "entity" or character within the dialog.
+What can make this task challenging is that the entity which a mention references may not be a direct participant of the dialog, meaning that information regarding references must be stored and cataloged across multiple dialogs.
 This task has several applications as part of a larger NLP pipeline such as building a question answering system or text summarization.
 The SemEval 2018 Task 4: _Character Identification on